-Mahatma Gandhi as They knew Him – Personal Anecdotes
+Mahatma Gandhi As They Knew Him – Personal Anecdotes

-Today is 30th January, the 73rd death anniversary of Mahatma Gandhi – the apostle of peace and a person who engineered India’s independence from British rule in 1947.
+On 30th January was the 73rd death anniversary of Mahatma Gandhi – the apostle of peace and a person who engineered India’s independence from British rule in 1947.
 His decency, democratic nature, personal examples, and teachings are as relevant today in this divided and fractious world as they were almost hundred years ago.

 I am going to narrate anecdotes about him from people who met and worked with him.
 Anecdotes help describe a person in human terms.
 No matter how great the soul is, once it acquires a human body then it is guided by the frailties of human existence.